 Why you need a doula

-I kinda thought doulas were for people from eastern cultures or maybe rich people who like attention.
+I thought doulas were for people from eastern cultures or maybe rich people who like attention.
 Actually, doulas fill some serious gaps in birth care.
-Here are my learnings from before our first birth.

 Doctors and nurses are nice, but they're unavoidably incentivized to move quickly and to recommend expensive medications and procedures.
 Especially when you prepare a plan beforehand, the doula can help defend you from unwarranted suggestions from medical staff and to advocate when changes are legitimately needed.
 This allows you and your partner to focus on labor.